SFGrenade/SFCore/index.md

 # Welcome to SFCore

-This is a library for adding custom content to the game.
+This is a library for adding a lot custom content to the game.